You are here

 Can I get written documents, like applications and notices, in my language?

-If you speak a language other than English or Spanish, call the DTA Assistance Line (877-382-2363) for help when you get any DTA form or notice in the mail.
+DTA notices and forms (like recertification and interim reports) are currently only in English and Spanish.
+If you can't understand the notice, call the DTA Assistance Line (877-382-2363) for help when you get any DTA form or notice in the mail.
 It is important to call DTA so you do not have an interruption to your benefits.

 If you need help understanding the form, call DTA to ask for an interpreter to translate it for you.
 You can fill out the appeal form in your own language, or ask the interpreter to translate your answers.
-If you call to file an appeal, the person you talk to must provide an interpreter.
+If you call to file an appeal, the person you talk to must give you an interpreter.

 What if DTA does not give me an interpreter?